 When you get thirsty, then of course you can stop for a hot mug of mulled wine.
-Neupfarrplatz is said to serve over 40 different types of mulled wine, including cherry, amaretto, elderberry, and smoked flavor.
-Due to the wide variety of mulled wine, it’s common for groups of friends and locals to make the Neupfarrplatz market they nightly meet up spot.
+Neupfarrplatz is said to serve over 40 different types of mulled wine, including cherry, amaretto, elderberry, and smoked flavors.
+Due to the wide variety of mulled wine, it’s common for groups of friends and locals to make the Neupfarrplatz market their nightly meet up spot.

 - Old Townhall, Rathausplatz 493047 Regensburg